 Augustin et al (2018) Impact of ins. signaling and proteasomal activity on physiological output of a neuronal circuit in aging Drosophila melanogaster.
 Neurobiol Aging 66 149 PMID: 29579685

 Chinchore et al (2017) Glycolytic reliance promotes anabolism in photoreceptors.
 Elife 6 PMID: 28598329

 Do you know of a great paper that uses BMS 536924 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for BMS 536924

 There are currently no reviews for this product.
 Be the first to review BMS 536924 and earn rewards!